hydescarf/Obsidian-Theme-Mado-Miniflow/README.md

 The special CSS class `mado-side-button` is removed on this version, however, `mado-header` is remained.

 This theme is intended for minimal workflow like what you're looking at currently, and may not support other types of plugin and workflow.
+However, feel free to pull a request for plugin supports, they may be in lower priorities but I'll take my time to support them

 ![](cover-light.png)
 ![](cover-dark.png)